semasuka/blog/_posts/2019-02-10-list-in-python.md

 #### remove function

 Sometimes we might have an occurrence of element multiple times in a list.
-In order to delete the first occurrence of that element, we use the remove function.
+To delete the first occurrence of that element, we use the remove function.

 let's append "Karuzi" again in the list.